fboxwala/fboxwala.github.io/techinclusion17.md

 during her talk, and it is definitely a practice that I plan to implement in any future talks I give.

 Often the actual perspectives of people with disabilities are ignored or not considered, and Dr. Beitik has been working to change this.
-You can visit the [Longmore Institute's](http://longmoreinstitute.sfsu.edu/) to learn more about her work.
+You can visit the [Longmore Institute's](http://longmoreinstitute.sfsu.edu/) website to learn more about her work.

 ### Lightning Talks